Advanced Education in General Dentistry

 Two Year Program Goals and Objectives

-The two year AEGD program incorporates all the goals and objectives of the one year program and is designed to expand the educational opportunities offered by:
+The two-year AEGD program incorporates all the goals and objectives of the one-year program and is designed to expand the educational opportunities offered by:

-1. gaining experience in managing highly complex comprehensive dental care;
+1. Gaining experience in managing highly complex comprehensive dental care; improving clinic management skills;

-4. *providing residents with an interdisciplinary graduate foundation in the biological and clinical sciences for careers in dental research and/or education and the practice of dentistry;
+3. *Providing residents with an interdisciplinary graduate foundation in the biological and clinical sciences for careers in dental research and/or education and the practice of dentistry;

 Note: In order to achieve the above, a personal camera and computer are strongly recommended for each resident.
-The program has an intraoral video camera to aid in case documentation.
+The program has an intraoral camera to aid in case documentation.

 Responsibilities